Volkswagen Phaeton

 The name Phaeton derives from Phaëton, the son of Phoebus (or Helios) in Greek mythology, by way of the phaeton auto body style and the type of horse-drawn carriage that preceded it.

 Production ended in March 2016 and an all-electric second generation was slated to be produced.
-Starting in April 2017, the Gläserne Manufaktur Dresden assembles the e-Golf instead.
+Starting in April 2017, the Transparent Factory Dresden began assembling the e-Golf instead.

-First and second series (2002) (GP0/GP1)
+First and second series (GP0/GP1; 2002)

 Development

 The Phaeton was conceived by Ferdinand Piëch, then chairman of Volkswagen Group, who wanted a car that would surpass the German prestige market leaders, Mercedes-Benz and BMW, in part as a response to Mercedes' and BMW's decision to compete in Europe directly with Volkswagen by introducing the A-Class and BMW 3 Series Compact.
+It was officially revealed at the 2002 Geneva International Motor Show.

-The Phaeton was also intended to support the Volkswagen brand image.
-Although the Volkswagen Group already had a direct competitor in the full sized luxury segment, the Audi A8, the Phaeton was intended to be more of a comfort-oriented limousine, like the Mercedes-Benz S-Class and Lexus LS, where the Audi A8 and BMW 7 Series are more sport-oriented.
+Although the Volkswagen Group already had a direct competitor in the full sized luxury segment, the Audi A8, the Phaeton was intended to be more of a comfort-oriented limousine, like the Mercedes-Benz S-Class and Lexus LS, whereas the Audi A8 and BMW 7 Series are more performance-oriented.
+Piëch also wanted to move the VW brand upmarket, with the Phaeton serving as the brand's flagship model.

 Initial development of the Phaeton, given the internal project code VW611, began with Piëch giving his engineers a list of ten parameters the car needed to fulfill.
 Most of these specifications were not made known to the public, but a number of them were told to automotive reporters.